-Since the expressive benefit from voting in the Presidential election is zero during midterm years, one alternative explanation for the positive coefficient on the expressive benefits of voting in Presidential elections is that turnout is simply higher in Presidential years.
+Since the expressive benefits from voting in the Presidential election is by construction zero during midterm years, one alternative explanation for the positive coefficient on the expressive benefits of voting in Presidential elections is that turnout is higher in Presidential years for reasons that are not captured in our model.
 While there is no reason to believe that the economic costs of voting should be different between Presidential and midterm years, one could imagine that civic duty considerations are stronger in Presidential years.
 That is, there may be non-expressive benefits of voting in Presidential years, boosting turnout.
 We recognize this alternative explanation and attempt to address this in column (2) of Table 3 by including an indicator for Presidential years.
 In this case, the coefficient on the expressive benefits of voting in the Presidential election are identified by variation in the quality of Presidential candidates across different Presidential elections.
 As shown, while this key coefficient does fall in magnitude, it remains positive and statistically significant.